NifTK/NiftyNet/config/README.md

 the filename based input image search will be disabled;
 [path_to_search](#path_to_search), [filename_contain](#filename_contain), and [filename_not_contain](#filename_not_contain)
 will be ignored.
-If this parameter is left blank or the file doesn't exist, input image search will be enabled, and the matched filenames will be written to this file path.
+If this parameter is left blank or the file does not exist, input image search will be enabled, and the matched filenames will be written to this file path.

 ###### `path_to_search`